Idntify/flutter-sdk/README.md

   camera:
 ```

-Due to the use on some package dependencies you'll need to change some configuration on your Flutter app.
+Due to the use of some package dependencies you'll need to change some configuration on your Flutter app.

 If you want to know more about these packages you can read the documentation of the [camera](https://pub.dev/packages/camera) and [image_picker](https://pub.dev/packages/image_picker) packages.